Kooboo/Kooboo/README.md

 Kooboo is a new way of web development, it contains many things you need to do web development.
 It contains a builtin webserver, an email server, template engine, dynamic Database and JavaScript executor.

-The binary release can be download from http://www.kooboo.com
+The binary release can documentation can be found at: http://www.kooboo.com

 Some of the features as below: